 Python was released in 1991 and has proved itself to be one of the easiest programming languages.
 It is a general-purpose language and that makes it first-choice for many by students, data scientists, mathematicians, engineers, and hackers.
 It is simple and has user-friendly syntax.
 This article will show you step by step guide to download and install Python in Windows 10.
 In addition, I will show you some verification steps after the installation is completed.

-Question: Python 2 or Python 3?
-What should I learn as a beginner?
+Python 2 or Python 3 – What should I learn as a beginner?

-Answer: The same question popped up in my mind when I started learning Python.
-I would say, Python 2 is legacy and Python3 is the future.
+Python 2 is the legacy and Python3 is the future.
 Both versions of Python have syntax differences and different libraries.
-Python 2 is the older version and should be your choice if you want to work on project that was coded in Python 2.
-Many organizations are still using Python 2 and many have already moved from Python 2 to Python 3.
+Python 2 is the older version and should be your choice if you want to work on a project that was coded in Python 2.
+There are organizations that are still using Python 2 and many have already migrated from Python 2 to Python 3.

 Download & Install Python in Windows 10

-Step 1: Visit Python official website and download Python 3.X for Windows 10.
-The Python 3.9+ cannot be used on Windows 7 or earlier.
-If you are using 64-bit Windows OS, you should download a 64-bit executable file.
+Step 1: Visit the official Python website and download Python 3.X for Windows 10.
+Python 3.9+ cannot be used on Windows 7 or earlier.
+If you use a 64-bit Windows OS, you should download a 64-bit executable file.

 Step 2: After the download is finished, run the Python installer file.

-Step 3: Here you can decide for 3 important things:
+Step 3: Here you can decide on 3 essential things: